tekchansin/DX340/Anantar-Ultimate.md

 ### 🧹 **System Health Optimization**
 Keeps your storage clean by automatically removing empty Android junk folders on your SD Card, ensuring a lean and efficient filesystem.

+### 🔋 **DeepSleep Mode**
+an automated power-management feature designed to maximize battery longevity by strictly limiting hardware activity during periods of inactivity.

 ---